 - Download the

-- Follow the steps below to create an event for the subscriber with port 9000.
+- Follow the steps below to create an event.

-- Start the ESB and log into its Management Console.
-For instructions, see Starting the ESB in WSO2 ESB documentation.
+- Start the ESB profile and log into its Management Console.
+For instructions, see Starting the ESB profile in WSO2 EI Documentation.

-- Click Topics from the Main menu, and then click Add.
+- Select the Topics menu from the Main menu, and then select the Add sub menu.

-stockquoteas the topic name and then click Add Topic.
+stockquotefor the topic and then click Add Topic.

-- In the Topic browser, click the newly created
+- In the Topic Browser tree, click the newly created

 stockquotetopic and then click Subscribe to create a static subscription.

-- Repeat the above steps to add another subscriber in port 9001.
+- Repeat these steps to add another subscriber in port 9001.

 Executing the sample

-Send the following message from a SOAP client like SoapUI:
+Send the following message from a SOAP client like SoapUI to the ESB profile.

 Observe the two Axis2 server instances.
 Both instances will receive the request, which was sent from the client.